 Using PayPal buttons can be an economical way to add limited eCommerce functionality to your website.
 For an existing site or a brand new site, PayPal can give you the freedom of selling on the net without the expense of a full service shopping cart with an administrative back end.
 If you have a limited number of items to sell, this may be an excellent option to investigate.
 PayPal (and other 3rd party payment processors) also gives you a layer of protection with regard to PCI compliance.
 (As an example, using PayPal's Website Payments Standard, no credit card data ever touches your site or servers and therefore relieves you of many compliance requirements.)
 PayPal and a few other 3rd party options can also act as your payment processor in addition to a full cart with an administrative back end.
 There are many options to choose from.

 A fully hosted platform for your store is often the best choice - there are many to choose from.
-Shopify, SquareSpace, Wix - all ecommerce in these platforms are baked right in; no need for additional integration.
+Squarespace or Shopify - all ecommerce in these platforms is baked right in; no need for additional integration.

 Due to the complexities of PCI Compliance and the intricacies of shopping cart setup as it relates to this requirement with the credit card industry, please be aware that we will advise you of the basics of these requirements and you are responsible for implementing and maintaining them in order to keep you, your customers and your site safe and secure.
 Often, 3rd party processors such as PayPal can be added as a payment method in a full service shopping cart.